golanlevin/lectures/lecture_expanded_body/readme.md

 ### Example Studies by CMU Undergraduate Students

-*Students in 60-212 were asked to "write software which creatively interprets, or responds to, the actions of the body: You will develop a computational treatment for motion-capture data.
+*Students in my fall 2016 introductory media arts course were asked to "write software which creatively interprets, or responds to, the actions of the body: You will develop a computational treatment for motion-capture data.
 Ideally, both your treatment, and your motion-capture data, will be ‘tightly coupled’ to each other: The treatment will be designed for specific motion-capture data, and the motion-capture data will be intentionally selected or performed for your specific treatment.* Below are some responses.

 [*Motion capture study*](http://cmuems.com/2016/60212/ngdon/11/08/ngdon-mocap/) by Lingdong Huang (2016).
 In this study by an Art sophomore, ribbons circulate around motion-capture data made available by the members of Perfume, a Japanese pop trio.<br />
 [![](images/ngdon_perfume_anim.gif)](http://cmuems.com/2016/60212/ngdon/11/08/ngdon-mocap/)